 Clarity has the least impact on the diamond’s appearance.
 This refers to how many inclusions (tiny imperfections) a stone contains and are only visible under a magnifying glass.
 Inclusions are naturally found in almost every diamond.
 Best value is Sl1 or Sl2.

 Carat refers to the weight of a diamond.
 The higher the carat, the more it will cost and the bigger it will look.
-There are several ways to enhance the appearance of the diamond and an established jeweller can do this for you.
+There are several techniques to enhance the appearance of the diamond and an established jeweller (like us) can easily do this for you.

-- Prong setting is timeless and classic.
+- Prong settings are timeless and classic.
 These are metal claws that hold the diamond tightly in place.
 Prongs holding one diamond in place is often referred to solitaire.
-Think Tiffany.

-- Bezel setting is where a thin metal strip surrounds the diamond is.
+- Bezel settings are where a metal strip surrounds the diamond.
 This method protects the diamond better than all the other types of settings.

 - Halo is where smaller diamonds surround the centre stone.
-This can add more sparkle and the centre stone is made to look larger.
+This adds more sparkle and will help enhance the size and appearance of the main stone.

-Certified and with more than 50 years’ experience, Martin Gear Jewellers have the expertise to guide you through one of the most important occasions in your life.
+Certified and with more than 50 years’ experience, we have the expertise to guide you through one of the most important occasions in your life.
 We have been designing distinctive diamond jewellery of the highest quality at the best price.
-Come by our boutique on 5 Mary street, or contact us should you want advice on purchasing an engagement ring.
+Come by our jewellery workshop on 5 Mary Street or contact us should you want advice on purchasing an engagement ring.